struct/research/README.md

 # Research, papers, slides

 I've published various white papers and slide decks over the years.
-THis is where they will live out their days...
+This is where they will live out their days...

 If you have any questions about the content of these please email me